Should I Exercise On an Empty Stomach? : How to Time Your Meals and Your Exercise

-According to a study published in the American Journal of Physiology Endocrinology and Metabolism, a group of overweight men tested this theory, working out on empty stomachs.
-The research found that the men who didn’t eat had increased rates of fat burning in comparison to those who ate breakfast beforehand.
+A group of overweight men tested this theory for a study published in the American Journal of Physiology Endocrinology and Metabolism.
+The research found that the men who didn’t eat before working out had increased rates of fat burning in comparison to those who ate breakfast beforehand.

 This theory has also been proven to work for active men, not just those who are overweight.
-A study published in the British Journal of Nutrition analyzed twelve active men who ran on a treadmill.
-Those who didn’t have breakfast burned 20 percent more body fat.
+A study published in the British Journal of Nutrition analyzed 12 active men who ran on a treadmill.
+Those who didn’t have breakfast burned 20% more body fat.

 If working out before eating can help your burn more fat, you’re probably ready to stop reading here.
 Sounds great right?
-Well, there are some cases where this may not be a good option.
+Well, maybe not.

 When working out on an empty stomach doesn’t work

-First, working out before eating when you wake up in the morning (or in other words, after a period of fasting) is walking a bit of a fine line.
+Working out before eating when you wake up in the morning is walking a bit of a fine line.

-Kristen Schell, a registered holistic nutritionist, told Global News “If someone hasn’t eaten in an extended period of time — and we talk about fasted exercise as taking place first thing in the morning, so your last meal would have been dinner the night before — your glycogen is depleted and your body will use fat as fuel, but it could also use muscle. […] And since muscle fuels our metabolism, it’s actually not very helpful.”
+Kristen Schell, a registered holistic nutritionist, told Global News “If someone hasn’t eaten in an extended period of time…your glycogen is depleted and your body will use fat as fuel, but it could also use muscle. […] And since muscle fuels our metabolism, it’s actually not very helpful.”

-She also mentions that when you work out before eating, you may simply not have enough energy to complete your workout, which certainly isn’t productive.
+She also mentions that when you work out before eating, you may run out of energy before the workout is over.
+Obviously, that’s not very productive.
 According to Men’s Fitness, if you’re planning on doing a particularly high-intensity workout, your performance will suffer if you skip pre-gym carbohydrates.

-Metro News dug into this issue further and found interesting information after analyzing a study done by BBC’s “Trust Me I’m A Doctor” feature.
+Metro News dug into this issue further.
+They analyzed a study done by BBC’s “Trust Me I’m A Doctor” feature.
 BBC said that “men indeed burn more fat after exercising on an empty stomach.
 Women, however, burn the most fat in the 3 hours following a workout and had better results when filled with a small meal before hand.
 The results found men burnt 8 per cent more fat if they eat after exercising, while women burn 22 per cent more when they ate before.”

-An article published by Daily Mail explained that this was due to the fact that men and women burn and store fat in different ways.
+An article published by Daily Mail explained that this was because men and women burn and store fat in different ways.

-Another aspect to consider is that your body doesn’t like being starved or stressed.
-If you do this and your body reacts negatively, your metabolism could actually slow down as a survival response.
+You also need to remember that your body doesn’t like being starved or stressed.
+If you force yourself to work out on an empty stomach, there’s a chance you’ll be sending a signal to your body that you’re in danger, and need to hold on to any energy you give it.
+Your metabolism could actually slow down as a survival response.
 This means that next time you eat, your body may hold onto extra fat.

 So, what should I do?

 Ultimately, it depends on your body.
 If you do decide to try working out before eating, pay attention to how your body responds.
-If you feel worse after your work out than you did before, maybe that method isn’t for you.
+If you feel worse after your workout than you did before, maybe that method isn’t for you.
 Some people have blood sugar issues (even if they don’t suffer from a full-fledged condition) that may lead to feelings of light-headedness or even fainting if they do too much with too little in their bellies.
-Obviously, if you fall into this category, exercising on an empty stomach is not for you.
+Obviously, if this is you, exercising on an empty stomach isn’t a good idea.

-It’s important for you to choose a routine that works best for your body and your routine.
+It’s important for you to choose a routine that works best for your body.
 It’s always important, no matter your body type, to stay hydrated before, during and after your workout.
 Drinking water and being sure to replenish your electrolytes (whether through food or an electrolyte-rich drink, like milk or Vega Hydrator) is vital.